 Renting the thing, gas, one-way drop off, and campsites will cost more than just renting a car and staying in nice motels.

-If you want to take a little longer and you like the romance of it, rent an RV.
+If you want to take a little longer and you like the romance of it, rent an RV (RV rental prices are available at RVshare).
 But if you want looks and the best view you can get from behind the wheel, choose a convertible.
 Nothing else gets close.

 5. Stay Where The People Aren’t